btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 no theft or other crime occurred and I experienced a bit of an adventure.
 Detroit was more about the hype of the city then any particular incident that happened in that city.

-In reality travelling anywhere on bicycle often feels safer then when you are insulated away from the world in a car.
+In reality **travelling anywhere on bicycle often feels safer** then when you are insulated away from the world in a car.
 You meet many more people and get a sense for the vibe of a place.

-**2) Distance from repair shops**
+**2. Distance from repair shops**
 Learning how to repair or jury-rig your bicycle is something that definately should be considered when planning your tours.
 The repair section of this article will discuss this in more detail but I believe that there are four very common critical problems that tend to occurr on a touring bicycle.